-- Psychological treatments, such as stress management or hypnosis
+- Psychological treatments such as cognitive behavioral therapy and hypnosis

 Most people who have a milder form of IBS cope quite well with it.
 Yet for some the symptoms are so strong that it has a big impact on their quality of life.
-Some people are never really sure when they will need to go to the toilet, and they feel that they have lost control over their body.
+Some people may suddenly feel an urgent need to go to the toilet.
 This can make everyday life very difficult because meals and appointments have to be carefully coordinated to get the timing right.
-This makes it nearly impossible to be spontaneous.
+As a result, it's nearly impossible to be spontaneous.

-People often feel ashamed too.
-No one enjoys talking about intestinal problems, and many are embarrassed about needing to go to the toilet so often or passing a lot of wind.
-What’s more, IBS isn’t always taken seriously by other people – including doctors – perhaps because it isn’t a serious disease or because they consider it to be merely “in your head.”
+People often feel ashamed too, because they have to go to the toilet so much or pass a lot of gas (fart).
+What's more, IBS isn't always taken seriously by other people – even by some doctors.
 This can be very hurtful for those affected.